Amongst The Stone Roses’ many classic songs, Waterfall is (for us) the impeccable masterpiece of the lot.

-Okay, it’s the third track on The Stone Roses’ eponymous 1989 album.
+But, okay, the song! it’s the third track on The Stone Roses’ eponymous 1989 album.
 It’s deceptively simplistic, with John Squire’s looping guitar riff that’s like a canon as it continues on for the first section.

 Ian Brown’s hushed lyrics are soon joined by drummer Reni’s borderline falsetto backing vocals, and his drumming sets the track in full motion.

 We hear about chimes, racing from this hole she calls home, and becoming free from the filth and the scum.
 Later on we get:

 Stands on shifting sands, The scales held in her hands, The wind it just whips her and wails, And fills up her brigantine sails.

 The chorus lets us know she’ll carry on through it all, she’s a waterfall.